locationtech/geotrellis/spark-etl/README.md

 ## Extension

-In order to provide your own ingest or sink modules you must extend `IngestPlugin` (src/main/scala/geotrellis/spark/etl/IngestPlugin) and
+In order to provide your own input or output modules you must extend `InputPlugin` (src/main/scala/geotrellis/spark/etl/InputPlugin) and
-`SinkPlugin` (src/main/scala/geotrellis/spark/etl/IngestPlugin) respectively.
+`OutputPlugin` (src/main/scala/geotrellis/spark/etl/OutputPlugin) respectively.
 These subclasses must be registered in a Guice `Module` and provided to the `Etl` constructor.